 Select location for the boot and storage virtual disk files

 Decide where you want to store the boot and storage virtual disk (VHD) files and create a new folder there.
-Remember, select a location that’s preferably on a separate physical device from all your other VM disk files.
+Remember, select a location that is preferably on a separate physical device from all your other VM disk files.
 Ideally this device would be a high throughput RAID, or similar.
-If you don’t have an SSD, try to put these disk files on a separate device from where you put the catalog disk files.
+If you do not have an SSD, try to put these disk files on a separate device from where you put the catalog disk files.

 Download and unpack the virtual machine

-Download the vCFA ZIP-file, and unzip this file into the folder you created earlier.
-Don’t move the catalog volume yet, or import will fail.
-You’ll move the catalog volume after the import.
+Download the ZIP archive containing the virtual CFA, and extract it into the folder you created earlier.
+Do not move the catalog volume yet, or import will fail.
+You will move the catalog volume after the import.

 Import the virtual machine